sap-tutorials/devtoberfest-2022/tutorials/devtoberfest-week-5-codingchallenge/devtoberfest-week-5-codingchallenge.md

 In this challenge, you’ll work with data from OpenStreetMap® open data ([© OpenStreetMap contributors](https://www.openstreetmap.org/copyright)) representing buildings on the SAP campus in Walldorf, Germany.

-This subset contains all buildings of the campus, incl. offices, parking garages, a restaurant, and even a kindergarten.
+This subset contains all buildings of the campus, incl. offices, parking garages, a restaurant, and even a kindergarten (German word for the "child care").

 ![SAP campus in Walldorf](img/cch_w5_002.png)